 Be Smart & Survive

-Install smoke detectors on every level and in each sleeping area of your home, including the basement.
+Install smoke detectors on every level of your home and in each sleeping area, including the basement.
 Remember to keep them in working order.
-Batteries should be tested once a month and replaced twice a year, at the beginning and end of daylight savings time.
-Develop an escape plan of your house and practice it often with every member of your household.
-Even consider installing an automatic fire sprinkler system in your home.
+Test batteries once a month and replace them twice a year (e.g., at the beginning and end of daylight savings time).
+Develop an escape plan and practice it often with every member of your household.
+Consider installing an automatic fire sprinkler system in your home.

 Plan Your Escape Today

 Draw a bird's-eye view floor plan of your home and clearly mark each room's escape routes.
 Point out all doors, windows, stairways, porches, and porch roofs.
 Mark two ways out of every room, especially sleeping areas.

 Draw a Floor Plan